CD (Professionally Manufactured:Replicated and Duplicated CD)

 - Q. What format/rate are the MP3, Flac and Apple Lossless downloads?

 - A. MP3 files are 16bit 320kpbs.
 Flac and Apple Lossless are 16bit 44.1kHz or 24bit 44.1kHz.
 All are delivered as a ZIP file.

 - Q. Can I download directly to my phone/tablet?

 - A. On Google Android OS devices you should be able to download the ZIP file of the tracks and save them to the music player.
 Apple iOS up to and including iOS 8 won’t download zip files in Safari.
 The easiest way around this is to download the zip files onto a computer and then open the zip and transfer the tracks into iTunes (just drag the folder onto the iTunes icon in the dock).
 Then sync the iOS device to iTunes in the normal way.
 Alternatively, there are apps in the Apple App store that will open zip files directly on your iOS device (iPhone/iPad).

 - Q. Do you provide 24 bit 48kHz MP3, Flac or Apple Lossless?

 - A. No, not at the moment.
 The download files must be created from 24 bit 48kHz audio masters otherwise they will not be true 24 bit 48kHz MP3 or Flac files.
 Some artists do record at this higher rate, but not all and there are storage and download issue (much larger files) to be overcome for what at the moment, is a very rare request.
-We are however looking into providing 16 bit Apple Lossless and 24 bit 44.1 Flac and Apple Lossless.
+We do however provide 24 bit 44.1kHz Apple Lossless and 24 bit 44.1kHz Flac.

 - Q. Why is there a click in the audio between crossfaded tracks?